 [ Home ] | [ Access ] | [ Logs ] | [ News and Updates ] | [ Rules: ( Quick ) ( Full ) ] | [ Script Tests ] | [ Sound Files ] | [ Statistics ] | [ Works Cited ]

-This page has brief rules of the game.
+This page covers basic rules.
 Players earn points for answering trivia questions, solving hangman style puzzles, and solving scrambles.
-The sections talk about questions asked before the game starts, the most vital rules of the game, a summary of gameplay, question categories, question levels, question types, puzzles, the bonus round, commands, speed round, and misbehavior.
+The sections talk about questions asked before the game starts, the most vital rules of the game, a basic summary of gameplay, question categories, question levels, question types, puzzles, the bonus round, commands, speed round, and misbehavior.

 Subscribers to the notification mailing list get three completely random questions two nights before a game.
 Players have until the game's start to come up with the correct answers, including looking them up.